guyht/notp/Readme.md

 # API
 ##hotp.verify(token, key, opt)

-    Check a One Time Password based on a counter.
+Check a counter based one time password for validity.

-    First argument of callback is true if password check is successful, or false if check fails.

-    Second argument is the time step difference between the client and the server.
-This argument is only passed if the password check is successful.

-    Arguments:
+Returns null if token is not valid for given key and options.

+Returns an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.

-    opt
+### opt
+** window **
-      window - The allowable margin for the counter.
-The function will check W codes in the future against the provided passcode.
-Note, it is the calling applications responsibility to keep track of W and increment it for each password check, and also to adjust it accordingly in the case where the client and server become out of sync (second argument returns non zero).
+> The allowable margin for the counter.
+The function will check `window` codes in the future against the provided token.
-          E.g. if W = 100, and C = 5, this function will check the psscode
+> i.e. if `window = 100` and `counter = 5` all tokens between 5 and 105 will be checked against the supplied token
-          against all One Time Passcodes between 5 and 105.

-         Default - 50
+> Default - 50

-      counter - Counter value.
-This should be stored by the application, must be user specific, and be incremented for each request.
+** counter **
+> Counter value.
+This should be stored by the application on a per user basis.
+It is up to the application to track and increment this value as needed.
+It is also up to the application to increment this value if there is a skew between the client and server (`delta`)

 ##totp.verify(token, key, opt)

-    Check a One Time Password based on a timer.
+Check a time based one time password for validity

-    First argument of callback is true if password check is successful, or false if check fails.

-    Second argument is the time step difference between the client and the server.
-This argument is only passed if the password check is successful.

-    Arguments:
+Returns null if token is not valid for given key and options.

+Returns an object `{delta: #}` if the token is valid. `delta` is the count skew between client and server.

-    opt
+### opt
+** window **
-     window - The allowable margin for the counter.
-The function will check W codes either side of the provided counter.
-Note, it is the calling applications responsibility to keep track of W and increment it for each password check, and also to adjust it accordingly in the case where the client and server become out of sync (second argument returns non zero).
+> The allowable margin for the counter.
+The function will check `window` codes in the future against the provided token.
-         E.g. if W = 5, and C = 1000, this function will check the psscode
+> i.e. if `window = 5` and `counter = 1000` all tokens between 995 and 1005 will be checked against the supplied token
-         against all One Time Passcodes between 995 and 1005.

-         Default - 6
+> Default - 6

+** time **
-     time - The time step of the counter.
-This must be the same for every request and is used to calculat C.
+> The time step of the counter.
+This must be the same for every request and is used to calculate C.

-         Default - 30
+> Default - 30

 ##hotp.gen(key, opt)

-    Generate a counter based One Time Password
+Return a counter based one time password

-    First argument of callback is the value of the One Time Password

-    Arguments:

-    opt
+### opt
+** counter **
-     counter - Counter value.
+> Counter value.
 This should be stored by the application, must be user specific, and be incremented for each request.

 ##totp.gen(key, opt)

-    Generate a time based One Time Password
+Return a time based one time password

-    First argument of callback is the value of the One Time Password

-    Arguments:

-    opt
+### opt
+** time **
-     time - The time step of the counter.
+> The time step of the counter.
 This must be the same for every request and is used to calculate C.

-         Default - 30
+> Default - 30

 # Migrating from 1.x to 2.x